PrivateCoffee/transfer.coffee/README.md

 npm install
 ```

-3. Optional, but recommended for production: Put the application behind a reverse proxy (e.g. Caddy or nginx) and configure SSL.
+3. Optional, but recommended for production: Put the application (:8105) and the tracker (:8106) behind a reverse proxy (e.g. Caddy or nginx) and configure SSL.

 ## Configuration